pramnora/qb64/cryptography/rot13/README.md

 **Encode:** Thisisasecretmessage = GUVFVFNFRPERGZRFFNTR
 **Decode:** GUVFVFNFRPERGZRFFNTR = THISISASECRETMESSAGE

-Had I tried to solve the above problem myself...it would have taken me quite a while;
+Had I tried to solve the above problem myself; then, it would have taken me quite a while...;
-working out what each letter meant in a 20 letters long message: G=T/U=H/V=...?;
+working out what ever single letter meant in a 20 letters long message: G=T/U=H/V=...?;
-however, the computer went and solved the same task in less than a mere *second*!
+however, the computer went and solved the very same task in less than a mere *second*!

 -----

 **MATHS**

 At the heart of nearly every single *cryptography* problem...lies, **maths**.

 So, looking at this problem mathematically speaking...

-- If the letters alphabet position number is less than 13; then, add 13
+- If the letters alphabet position number is greater than/or, equals 1; but, is less/or equals 13: (A-M); then, add +13
-- If the letters alphabet position number is greater than 13; then, subtact 13
+- If the letters alphabet position number is greater/or, equals 13; but, less than/or, equal to 26: (N-Z); then, subtract -13

+PSEUDOCODE(non specific programming language): In computer code, the above formula translates to become...

+- IF letterAlphabetPosition >= 1 AND <=13 THEN letterAlphabetPosition = letterAlphabetPosition +13
+- IF letterAlphabetPosition >= 14 AND <=26 THEN letterAlphabetPosition = letterAlphabetPosition -13

-...and, that's it, our *cryptography* problem solved in just 2 steps!
+...and, that's it, our *cryptography* problem is solved using very simple and straight forwards mathematics;
+and, in only just 2 steps!

 -----